Wong Ping, 2014-2018, Hong Kong, ca 63 minutes, Cantonese with English subtitles

 Self-described as “low-tech, stand-up comedies,” Wong Ping’s animations and installations combine ribald humor with nuanced social commentary.
-Ping’s singular digital-pop imagery, scintillating sexual themes, and lucid depictions of contemporary social relations have garnered both international acclaim and honors like the Ammodo Tiger Award for Best Short Film at the 2019 International Film Festival Rotterdam.
-When once asked about the explicit nature of his work, he replied, “most of my works are in fact not about sexual desires; they are more like parables exploring the suppressed emotions of people living in Hong Kong, a city facing serious population and land issues.”
-Ping presents a selection of projects, including Wong Ping’s Fables (2018), Dear, Can I Give You a Hand (2018), Who’s the Daddy (2017), and Jungle of Desire (2016), among others, and discusses his practice.
+Wong’s singular digital-pop imagery, scintillating sexual themes, and lucid depictions of contemporary social relations have garnered both international acclaim and honors like the Ammodo Tiger Short Award at both the 2019 and 2020 International Film Festival Rotterdam.
+When once asked about the explicit nature of his work, Wong replied, “most of my works are in fact not about sexual desires; they are more like parables exploring the suppressed emotions of people living in Hong Kong, a city facing serious population and land issues.”

 In these six films, Wong Ping holds an acid-hued mirror to contemporary life in Hong Kong and the world beyond.
 His assorted characters, including a player who cares for the offspring of a hookup gone awry; a sex worker who entertains a corrupt cop; and a tree with an insect phobia, face trials and tribulations ranging from the erotic to the existential.
 Program includes International Film Festival Rotterdam Ammado Tiger winners Wong Ping’s Fables 1 (2018) and Wong Ping’s Fables 2 (2019), in addition to The Modern Way to Shower (2020), Who’s the Daddy (2017), Jungle of Desire (2016), and An Emo Nose (2014).

 Thursday, April 15, 7:00 p.m.
 CT, Gene Siskel Film Center Virtual Cinema